-And if you’re confident enough, you can skip all of the expensive English courses and huge textbooks and try to do things your own way.
+If you are confident enough, you can skip all of the expensive English courses and huge textbooks and try to do things your way.

 Why Try Self-studying English?

-Many English learners feel hesitant (nervous) about studying alone.
+Many English learners feel nervous about studying alone.

 The truth is, the internet is not only your best source for learning English, but also the easiest way to study at home any time you want.

 And you do not need to stay home all the time to study.
 Once you have the resources you need, you can bring them along with you and study wherever you want.

 The best part is, you also get to study at your own pace without having to follow the instructor’s lessons or worry that you are not catching up to your classmates.
 Because you get to study at a comfortable pace, it becomes a more effective learning experience for you.

 Most important of all, you become less dependent on others to learn English.
 Since you are studying alone, you are more motivated to prove that you can learn English by yourself.
 As long as you can stay motivated, there is a good chance you will succeed.